 Otherwise, you can also rent a car or a motorbike to roam around the island if you have an international driver’s license.
 There are car and motorcycle rental services at the airport, Cenang, and Kuah town.
 If you are traveling in a group, you can charter a car or a van with a driver via Klook app.

-The best activities for three days in Langkawi
+The Best Activities for 3 Days in Langkawi

 I visited Langkawi during mid-November and would love to share my wonderful experience during my 5- day self-guided tour in this place called paradise.
 There are plenty of exciting activities, beautiful beaches with turquoise water, and some hidden gems around Langkawi.
 I will highly recommend spending three full days with a four-night stay to discover Langkawi and other small islands within its archipelago.